 In fact, the Penny has a lot of the amenities that New Yorkers shell out for, like a rooftop with a panoramic view of Manhattan.
 Add the fact that you’re just a 10-minute subway ride from the heart of Manhattan, and the place seems just about perfect, even to a local.

 Perhaps the hotel is so livable because people actually live here.
 The Penny shares space with Bard College, whose dorm rooms take up some of the upper floors and whose faculty sometimes use hotel meeting rooms as classrooms.
-That means on any given afternoon in the modern-art-filled lobby, you might see students mingling with well-dressed professionals headed upstairs for a margarita, the whole operation manned by tattooed, friendly front desk staff.
+That means on any given afternoon in the modern-art-filled lobby, you might see graduate students mingling with well-dressed professionals headed upstairs for a margarita, the whole operation manned by tattooed, friendly front desk staff.
 It’s a perfect slice of modern Brooklyn without the rising rents.

 Ten minutes from Manhattan, blocks from the heart of Billyburg

 The East River creates a big mental barrier for a lot of New Yorkers, but a lot of hotels in Manhattan are actually further from the action than the Penny.
 A five-minute walk gets you to the L train, then a quick three-stop ride gets you to Union Square.
 Likewise, a seven-minute walk gets you to Bedford Avenue, the unofficial heart of Williamsburg.
-It’s a pretty great spot from which to explore both boroughs.
+It’s a pretty great location from which to explore both boroughs.

 New York City’s attractions are world famous, but here is some stuff you may not have heard about that’s close by: